Carolyn Moore Layton: Peoples Temple and Jim Jones

 Carolyn and Larry started church-shopping in Ukiah.
-Within a month, the Moores were receiving letters from their daughter about her progressive new church, Peoples Temple.
-John was disturbed by what he perceived as the worshipful tone of the letters, particularly with regard to the Temple's pastor, Jim Jones.
-After a prolonged period of not hearing from Carolyn, the Moores visited Potter Valley, where they discovered that Carolyn was living alone, Larry having gone to Reno to arrange a quickie divorce.
-Furthermore, Carolyn had a black eye and had started keeping a rifle beside her bed.
+Within a month, she was writing to her parents about her progressive new church, Peoples Temple.
+John Moore was disturbed by what he perceived as the worshipful tone of the letters, particularly with regard to the Temple's pastor, Jim Jones.
+After a prolonged period of not hearing from their daughter, the Moores visited Potter Valley, where they discovered that Layton was living alone.
+Larry had gone to Reno to arrange a quickie divorce.
+Furthermore, she had a black eye and had started keeping a rifle beside her bed.

-Carolyn telephoned Jones to come over and meet her parents.
+Layton telephoned Jones to come over and meet her parents.
 Together, they informed the Moores that they were in love.
-They also claimed that Jones' wife of twenty years, Marceline, was unable to respond to him sexually and that Jones couldn't get a divorce himself, due to Marceline's purported mental illness.
-After the meeting, John V Moore concluded of Jones: "A phony preacher.
+They claimed that Jones' wife of twenty years, Marceline, was unable to respond to him sexually and that Jones couldn't get a divorce, due to Marceline's purported mental illness.
+After the meeting, John Moore concluded of Jones: "A phony preacher.
 Another Elmer Gantry."

-Over the years, Carolyn continued to write letters to her family, extolling Jones' virtues and defending the relationship.
+Over the years, Layton continued to write letters to her family, extolling Jones' virtues and defending the relationship.
 She also claimed that Jones was the reincarnation of Vladimir Lenin and she of Lenin's mistress, Inessa Armand.

-Some who were close to Carolyn noted a change in her personality after she began her affair with Jones, from an amusing and free-thinking young woman to a "ruthless authoritarian".
-While never occupying a public position within the Temple, Carolyn became known as Jones' "Go to Guy".
-Her intimate relationship with Jones was concealed from the Temple's wider membership, yet Jones encouraged his children to view Carolyn as a stepmother of sorts, taking them on family outings where they often enjoyed luxuries that were forbidden to the Temple's rank-and-file.
-A 1974 affidavit by Marceline Jones requested that all her mothering responsibilities be taken on by Carolyn in the event of her death.
+Some who were close to Carolyn Layton noted a change in her personality after she began her affair with Jones.
+She went from an amusing and free-thinking young woman to a "ruthless authoritarian".
+While never occupying a public position within the Temple, she became known as Jones' "Go to Guy".
+Her intimate relationship with Jones was concealed from the Temple's wider membership.
+But Jones encouraged his children to view Layton as a stepmother of sorts, taking her with them on family outings where the group often enjoyed luxuries that were forbidden to the Temple's rank-and-file.
+A 1974 affidavit by Marceline Jones requested that all her mothering responsibilities be taken on by Layton in the event of her death.